soteria-nou/domain-list/README.md

 # Soteria nou's domain list

-This repository contains lists of domains that very likely serve ads, analytics scripts, tracking pixels, content enrichment, and represent affiliate or fake webpages.
+This repository contains lists of domains that very likely serve ads, analytics scripts, tracking pixels, widgets (webpage plugins), content enrichment (begging for mail subscription, sharing abilities), and represent affiliate or fake webpages.
+Usually lists get monthly update.

-Domains have been manually gathered in the past 8 years and put into categories where they mostly belong.
+Domains have been manually gathered by looking at dns requests, javascript and html code in the past 8 years and put into categories where they mostly belong.
 Note: Although some domains could fit into two or more categories they are listed in only one.
+Since domains are not automatically added, high quality could be guaranteed.

+Please submit any additions, corrections or comments by using issue or pull request.

+### License
+You are free to copy and distribute any of these lists for non-commercial uses as long the original URL is included.

+Each list or a concatenated list must be additionally adapted to be used as hosts file or by dnsmasq, bind or any other dns server software.